Greg-T8/Notebook/topics/technologies/microsoft_information_protection/sensitive_information_types.md

 ![](img/2023-04-24-03-21-57.png)

+### Providing Accuracy Feedback
 You can view number of SIT matches in the Content Explorer.

 ![](img/2023-04-23-06-23-42.png)

+You can also provide feedback on trainer classifier accuracy.
+See [Increase trainer accuracy](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-increase-accuracy?view=o365-worldwide)

-## Creating Custom Sensitive Information Types
+### Creating Custom Sensitive Information Types
 Three methods for creating custom sensitive information types:
 - Use the Compliance Center UI
   - Allows for regular expressions, keywords, and keyword dictionaries